Does Vinegar Effectively Kill Pink Mold? - A Comprehensive Guide

 What should I do if pink mold keeps returning despite cleaning?

-Yes, if pink mold persists, check for underlying moisture issues, such as leaks or poor ventilation, and address those to prevent recurrence.
+If pink mold keeps coming back, check for moisture problems like leaks or poor ventilation, and fix those issues to stop it from returning.

 Is pink mold harmful to my health?